DiscoverAtlanta.com homepage

 Eight Sushi Lounge

-From elevated ingredients to creative presentation, it’s all about the art of expression at Eight Sushi Lounge, which fits perfectly in the trendy, West Midtown landscape.
-Explore innovative sushi rolls, iced-out platters of nigiri and sashimi or opt for the revered A5 wagyu.
+From elevated ingredients to creative presentation, it’s all about the art of expression at Eight Sushi Lounge, which fits perfectly in the trendy West Midtown landscape.
+Explore innovative sushi rolls, iced-out platters of nigiri and sashimi or opt for the revered A5 Wagyu.

 Where: 930 Howell Mill Road NW

-Full of fun drinks and an expansive sushi list, Fudo fires on all cylinders.
+Full of fun drinks and an expansive sushi list, Fūdo fires on all cylinders.
 With rolls named after Hollywood blockbusters, small plates of Japanese fried chicken, sweet and spicy shrimp, and fresh sashimi, dining at this Chamblee sushi destination is a movie waiting to happen.

-Where: 5070 Peachtree Blvd.
+Where: 5070 Peachtree Blvd., Chamblee

 Hayakawa

-At Hayakawa, a MICHELIN-starred restaurant in West Midtown, chef Atsushi Hayakawa sources his fish from Tokyo’s toyosu market to create a unique Japanese sushiya experience rarely found outside of Japan.
+At Hayakawa, a MICHELIN-starred restaurant in West Midtown, chef Atsushi Hayakawa sources his fish from Tokyo’s Toyosu market to create a unique Japanese sushiya experience rarely found outside of Japan.

 Where: 1055 Howell Mill Road